Indian Foreign Service: History

-Selection
+Recruitment

 Diplomatic Passport (left) and Official Passport (right).
 As opposed to ordinary deep blue passports, diplomatic passport is maroon-coloured with "Diplomatic Passport" engraved on it.
 Officials representing India other than IFS officers are usually given white-coloured Official Passports.

 The officers of the Indian Foreign Service are recruited through Civil Services Examination by Union Public Service Commission for Group A and also through Staff Selection Commission for Group B.

 In 1948, the first group of Indian Foreign Service officers were recruited based on the Civil Services Examination conducted by the Union Public Service Commission This exam is still used to select new foreign service officers.
 Previous to 1948, some were appointed directly by the Prime Minister and included former native rulers of India who had integrated their provinces into India.

-Fresh recruits to the Indian Foreign Service are trained at Sushma Swaraj Foreign Service Institute after a brief foundation course at the Lal Bahadur Shastri National Academy of Administration, Mussoorie.
+Fresh recruits to the Indian Foreign Service are trained at Sushma Swaraj Foreign Service Institute (SSIFS) after a brief foundation course at the Lal Bahadur Shastri National Academy of Administration (LBSNAA).
 In recent years, the number of candidates selected to the Indian Foreign Service has averaged between 25 and 30 annually.